Secure Funding With Hard Money Lenders in Las Vegas

 A hard money lender is a private individual or company that provides short-term loans secured by real estate.
 Unlike traditional lenders, who focus on the borrower’s creditworthiness, hard money lenders in Las Vegas emphasize the property’s value as collateral.
 They work primarily with real estate investors, including house flippers and buy-and-hold investors, who require quick and flexible funding options.

-To determine loan amounts, hard money lenders use the after-repair value (ARV), which is the estimated value of a property after renovations and repairs.
+To determine loan amounts, hard money lenders use the after-repair value (ARV) or the estimated value of a property after renovations and repairs.
 They typically lend a percentage of the ARV, ensuring the investment’s security.

 Hard money loans generally come with higher interest rates, ranging from 8% to 15%, and shorter repayment terms of 6 to 24 months.
 Additional costs include origination fees, closing costs, and points paid upfront.
 If a borrower fails to repay, the lender can seize the property to recover their investment.